louissxu/tictactoe/README.md

 Memoisation is another possible optimisation.
 By keeping a cache of calls that have been made, identical recursive calls can be avoided by returning the stored value rather than performing a repeat search of that subtree.
 This reduces the number of minimax calls to ~16k.
 However, this is at a cost of a cache that contains ~4.5k entries.

 These optimisation strategies can be combined.
 However, this needs to be done carefully.
-Only nodes that were searched precisely (i.e., searched to full depth and not discarded due to alpha-beta pruning) can be added to the cache.
+Only nodes that were searched precisely (i.e. searched to full depth and not discarded due to alpha-beta pruning) can be added to the cache.

 With both alpha-beta pruning and memoisation enabled, the number of minimax calls is reduced to ~21k with a cache size of only ~0.5k entries.